aymanaljamal/mahfazti/README.md

 cd mahfazti
 ```

-Start the Spring Boot application according to the backend Maven configuration.
+Start the Spring Boot application according to its Maven configuration.

-The backend should be available at:
+The API should be available at:

 ```text
 http://localhost:8080
 ```

-Swagger documentation becomes available when the backend is running.
+Swagger documentation is available when the backend is running.

 ---

 # 🚀 Running the Mobile Application

-Navigate to the Flutter project:
+Navigate to:

 ```powershell
 cd mahfazti_mobile